CyprusTravel Guide

 A retreat more your style?
 The Troodos mountains form a region that covers about half of Cyprus, where old monasteries and stone houses have been beautifully restored and transformed into guesthouses, boutique hotels and serene spa retreats.
 Traditional houses in the village of Kalopanayiotis are part of Casale Panayiotis, a luxury spa retreat that takes advantage of the mountain views and peaceful village life.

 In the Lofou village of Limassol, you can stay in a stone building dating back to 1794.
-With arches, chandeliers and fireplaces, the self-catering units at Agrovino Lofou are perfect for a romantic vacation.
+With arches, chandeliers and fireplaces, the self-catering units at Agrovino Lofou are perfect for a romantic holiday.

 The gorgeous harbour city of Kyrenia is the tourism centre of the north.
 The Kyrenia Harbour Apartments with their quaint exteriors of stone walls and wooden balconies, are modern inside.
 Providing exceptional views over the water and all the amenities you need to self-cater, including a full kitchen, this is an ideal base to explore the area.